eddyem/tsys01/STM32/TSYS_controller/Readme.md

 - **u** check CAN bus status for errors
 - **Vv** very low speed
 - **Z** get sensors state over CAN

+The command **M** allows to temporaly change master ID of all controllers to broadcast ID.
+So all data they sent will be accessed @ any controller.

 ### PINOUT
 - I2C: PB6 (SCL) & PB7 (SDA)